pietroruzzante/dss-llm-diabetes-demo/README.md

 This DSS represents a **turnkey innovation opportunity** for MedTech and digital health companies:

-- 🩺 **Clinical Reliability** — built on validated ISPAD/ADA guidelines.
+- 🩺 **Clinical Reliability** — built on validated ISPAD/ADA guidelines and tested using digital twins.
-- 📱 **Integration-Ready** — deployable as a backend API for mobile apps or wearable systems.
+- 📱 **Integration-Ready** — deployable as a backend API for mobile apps or wearable systems, using small LLM (< 10B parameters).
 - 🔒 **Privacy by Design** — runs locally, without cloud dependency.
 - ⚡ **Scalable Evaluation** — supports rapid testing of AI strategies through digital twin simulation.
 - 🤖 **Explainable AI** — LLM outputs are interpretable, auditable, and medically grounded.